IceLab-X/MiniGP/core/README.md

 ## Python scripts for the core models

   - autoGP.py: A GP model that automatically standardize the data and choose the kernel for you.
 It is a simple GP model that is easy to use for general users.
   - deepkernelGP.py: A GP model that uses a deep kernel to model the data.
 It is a more complex GP model that is suitable for users who want to model complex data.
-[Original paper](https://arxiv.org/abs/1511.02222)
-  - cigp_baseline.py: A basic GP model that is used as a baseline methods, and it is used for compare the performance of the other GP models.
+  - cigp.py: A basic GP model that is used as a baseline methods, and it is used for compare the performance of the other GP models.
   - hogp.py: A GP model that uses high-order output to model the data.
 It is suitable for users who want to model data with high-order output.
-[Original paper](https://proceedings.mlr.press/v89/zhe19a.html)
   - sgpr.py: A sparse GP model that uses variational inference to approximate the posterior distribution.
 It is suitable for users who want to model data with size between 1k to 10k.
-[Original paper](https://proceedings.mlr.press/v5/titsias09a/titsias09a.pdf)
   - svgp.py: A sparse GP model that uses stochastic variational inference that allow Mini-Batch gradient descent.
 It is suitable for users who want to model data with size over 10k.
-[Original paper](https://arxiv.org/abs/1411.2005)
   - parametricGP.py: A seemly self-contradict idea, but a highly efficient and accurate GP model for large dataset.
 It is suitable for users who want to model data with size over 10k.
   - inputWarpedGP.py: A GP model that uses input warping to model the data.
 It is suitable for users who want to model non-stationary data.